h3h3h0h0/brain--/README.md

 | : meter stick operator, replaces the current cell with the length of the stack (mod 256)

 # What's in this repo?
-An interpreter for brain-- written in C++ (due to Stockholm Syndrome from CS246).
+An interpreter for brain-- written in C++.
-(in development) A compiler into MIPS.
+A compiler into MIPS, particularly the weird dialect that CS241 uses.